 Our History

-Kairos Community College was founded with a clear and courageous purpose: to create a transformative educational space where young people – especially those disengaged from mainstream schooling – could reconnect with learning, community, and themselves.
-From its inception, Kairos has been shaped by a commitment to relational education and the belief that every student deserves dignity, opportunity, and belonging.
+Kairos Community College was founded with a clear and courageous purpose: to create a transformative educational space where young people disengaged or at risk of disengaging from mainstream schooling are empowered to reconnect with learning and community.
+From our inception, Kairos has been shaped by a commitment to relational education and the belief that every student deserves dignity, opportunity, and belonging.

-In 2013 Community Youth Education Options (CYEO) Ltd was established as the legal entity to oversee and manage Kairos Community College.
-CYEO is a not-for-profit limited company with charity, including DGR, status.
+In 2013 Community Youth Education Options (CYEO) Ltd was established as the legal entity to operate as Kairos Community College.
+CYEO is a company limited by guarantee with public benevolent institution status.
 Opening in 2015 Kairos Community College emerged from the work of Deception Bay Community Youth Programs (DBCYP), who provided programs and services to young people in Deception Bay since 1994.
-It was recognised that education held the key for young to change their future trajectory and Kairos was established to meet this need.
+We recognise that education holds the key for young people to change their future trajectory and Kairos was established to meet this need.

 Kairos staff celebrating at our first Graduation in 2015.